jaguar-paw33/MinCashFlow/README.md

 # MinCashFlow

-An App to show the best possible way to settle monetary transactions with a minimum number of transactions.
+An App to show the best possible way to settle monetary transactions amongst people with a minimum number of transactions.

 Live : https://mincashflow.herokuapp.com/